Frequently Asked Questions

 I'm a freshman what kind of computer is recommended?

-As a freshman you won't need a computer until your second or third year.
-You will be taking foundation courses such as drawing and 2D/3D and your gen ed's.
-Once you enter your second and third year, you may seek preference in purchasing a Mac vs. a PC because of your increased exposure and experience with a MAC platform while you are attending MU.
-If you continue in your studies and career, much of the professional art world relies on them.
-However, the Adobe software availabe for PC's will be sufficient.
-Although not required, if you still feel it is crutial to your education please confirm with sales representative to ensure your desired hardware is capable of running Adobe CS5 or above.
+As a freshman you don't need to purchase a Mac until your second or third year.
+You will be taking foundation courses such as drawing and 2D/3D along with your General Education (GenEd) requirements.
+Although the Adobe software available for PC's will be sufficient, once you enter your second and third year at MU you may seek preference in purchasing a Mac vs. a PC because of your increased exposure with a MAC platform.
+If you still feel it is crucial to your education on campus, or you wish to continue in your studies or career, much of the professional art world relies upon them.

 What is the placement rate of graduates leaving your programs?